escortkeel/circle/README.md

-# cIRCle
+# circle
-cIRCle (pronnounced "circle") is a fully asynchronous IRC client library created and developed by Keeley Hoek.
-It fundamentally aims to be lightweight and easy to use.
+circle is a fully asynchronous IRC client library for Java.
+It aims to be lightweight and easy to use.

 The project was started on March 27 2013.